zmajeed/simpleprog/smallbinaries/README.md

 We see similar effects in our test with GCC-14 on Ubuntu 24.04.
 In fact our executables blow up from 16 KB to 498 KB.

-I don't know why our executables with virtual functions have an extra 217 KB - might be related to platform differences between Linux used by us and Mac used in the talk
+I don't know why our executables with virtual functions have an extra 217 KB compared to the executables from the talk.
+I believe the speaker ran his tests on Mac while our results are on Linux.
+For some reason adding virtual functions caused the .data section to grow and the .bss section to shrink on Linux.

 ## Slides from the talk